Buying Property in Barcelona

-Thinking of moving to Barcelona, or investing in a property here or elsewhere in Catalonia and the Costa Brava?
+Thinking of moving to Barcelona, or investing in a property here, or elsewhere in Catalonia and the Costa Brava?
 We offer some advice and names of agencies you might want to make a note of…

-Who wouldn’t want to move to Barcelona?
+Who wouldn’t want to live in Barcelona?
 Residents of the Catalan capital enjoy an enviable lifestyle of eating out at top-notch restaurants, partying all night at glamorous bars and clubs and relaxing by day on beautiful beaches in and around the city.

-If you didn’t guess it already, buying a property in Spain is not a piece of cake, and you’ll have to wade through some of the country’s notorious beaurocracy before you get your title deeds.
+If you didn’t guess it already, buying a property in Spain is not a piece of cake, and you’ll have to wade through some of the country’s notorious bureaucracy before you get your title deeds.
 This handy article by the UK Foreign & Commonwealth Office goes into more detail about some of the paperwork and processes you’ll have to abide by.
 And naturally finding a good, preferably English speaking, real estate agency is essential for guiding you through the entire process, whilst you may want to solicit specialist legal help as well to ensure you’re protecting every aspect of your investment.

-Real Estate Agents
+Barcelona Real Estate Agents